Logo-stateuniv

 Library Resources

 Students can apply for a library card online or in person at the circulation desk.
-In addition to the physical resources in each branch, the library uses the Michigan eLibrary Catalog, MeLCat, to provide learning resources for OCC students.
+In addition to the physical resources in each branch, the library uses the Michigan eLibrary Catalog, MeLCat, to provide learning resources for students.
 With 400 participating libraries in the system, MelCat extends the available number of volumes for student use into the millions.

-Other resources offered by the library include Biology, a searchable, full-text biology encyclopedia; seminars to teach students about electronic databases, library research, and web research; plagiarism resources to show students exactly what does—and doesn’t—constitute plagiarism (and why it is so important to meticulously avoid it); and Netlibrary, a resource of thousands of ebooks available for download to OCC faculty, staff, and students.
+Other resources offered by the library include Biology, a searchable, full-text biology encyclopedia; seminars to teach students about electronic databases, library research, and web research; plagiarism resources to show students exactly what does—and doesn’t—constitute plagiarism (and why it is so important to meticulously avoid it); and Netlibrary, a resource of thousands of ebooks available for download for faculty, staff, and students.
 The libraries also offer SearchPath, an interactive online tutorial which teaches students how to use the library catalog, how to find articles in research databases, how to choose informational sources including websites, and how to cite sources in a paper.

 Most Popular Fields of Study

-Oakland Community College Admissions
+Pontiac Centre :: Oakland Community College

 International Student Admissions